rosenvladimirov/odoo-oring/README.md

     $ ./odoo.py setup_git_review

-For Odoo developers - in this repository is make for fixes and bugs of base code
+For Odoo developers - in this repository is make for fixes and resolve bugs in base code
 --------------------------------------------------------------------------------
 1. Fixed problem with pricelist in account_invoice.py module.
 2. Fixed problem with debit-credit for EU-deals in accounting.py.